rascal5818/js_image_slider/README.md

 # js_image_slider
-A simple image gallery built with Javascript, HTML and CSS
+An image gallery built with Javascript, HTML and CSS

 ![](demo.gif)